narroyo1/sffnn/docs/sffnn.md

 ## Introduction

 Neural networks are [universal function approximators][UAT].
 Which means that having enough hidden neurons a neural network can be used to approximate any continuous function.
-Real world data, however, often has noise that in some cases makes making a single deterministic value prediction unsuited.
-Take for example the dataset in **Fig. 1a**, it shows the relation between the departure delay and the arrival delay for flights out of JFK International Airport over the period of one year (Subset of [2015 Flight Delays and Cancellations][DEL]).
+Real world data, however, often has noise that in some cases makes producing a single deterministic value prediction unsuited.
+Take for example the dataset in **Fig. 1a**, it shows the relation between the departure delay and the arrival delay for flights out of JFK International Airport over a period of one year (Subset of [2015 Flight Delays and Cancellations][DEL]).

 |                                                              |
 | :----------------------------------------------------------: |